-Over the past decade, SAJE has worked in collaboration with Esperanza Community Housing Corporation and the St. John’s Well Child and Family Center, as well as other community partners, to increase community engagement and develop comprehensive approaches to healthy housing, public health and wellness that include community and tenant education, and engagement and public health strategies to combat one of the most pervasive determinants of poor health in South LA; substandard and slum housing conditions.
+Over the past decade, SAJE has worked in collaboration with Esperanza Community Housing Corporation and the St. John’s Well Child and Family Center, as well as other community partners, to develop comprehensive approaches to healthy housing, public health, and wellness that include community and tenant education, and engagement and public health strategies to combat one of the most pervasive determinants of poor health in South LA; substandard and slum housing conditions.

 SAJE is currently engaged in a pilot program with the Los Angeles County Department of Public Health to improve code enforcement in local buildings and improve health outcomes for patients impacted by slum housing.
 The pilot is part of the Department of Public Health’s new emphasis on housing as a key issue in public health, which they detail in their new report: “Social Determinants of Health: Housing and Health in Los Angeles County.”